nbzhaosq/dot-vim/README.md

 ## Notification
-vim needs python-plugin on while compiled
+vim needs python-plugin on while compiled some linux dist's default vim not compiled with python-plugin on

 on Ubuntu, the vim can be installed directly use "sudo apt-get install vim"